 Different categories of countries

 The Norwegian quarantine rules may be understood as dividing countries or areas into categories based on their level of infection.
-There are yellow category countries, and red category countries.
+There are green, orange, red, purple and dark red category countries.

-Travelers arriving from a yellow category country are not required to undergo quarantine.
-Travelers arriving from red category countries are required to undergo quarantine.
+Travelers arriving from a green category country are not required to register when entering Norway, present a test, or undergo quarantine.
+Travelers arriving from all other countries are generally required to undergo quarantine.

 - Persons who are strictly necessary to maintain the proper operation of critical public functions or take care of the basic needs of the population including transportation of goods and passenger may be exempt from quarantine on certain conditions.
 This rule may only be used in cases where it is strictly necessary to ensure proper operation of the business or where there is no time to carry out a test regime.